facebookresearch/generic-neuromotor-interface/README.md

 ## Explore the data in a notebook

-Use the `explore_data.ipynb` notebook to see how data can be loaded and plotted.
+Use the `explore_data.ipynb` notebook to see how data can be loaded and plotted:

 ```bash
 jupyter lab notebooks/explore_data.ipynb